threedworld-mit/tdw/Documentation/python/pypi.md

 | required_version | The required version of TDW. |
 | build_version | The version of the build. |

-_Returns:_  True if both the tdw module is the correct version.
+_Returns:_  True if the installed tdw module is the correct version.

 ***